-The Fund's main credit risk exposures are from investments in debt securities classified as financial assets at FVTPL.
-The Fund is also exposed to counterparty credit risk on bank deposits, other investments and receivables.
+The main concentration to which the Fund is exposed arises from the Fund's debt security investments classified as financial assets at FVTPL.
+The Fund is also exposed to counterparty credit risk on bank deposits, other investments, and interest receivable.

 Credit risk is minimized through diversification or by investing in a variety of investments belonging to different sectors or industries.
-The Fund manages credit risk by the selection and approval of counterparties and brokers with stable credit ratings.
+The Fund manages credit risk by the selection and approval of counterparties with stable credit ratings.
 In accordance with the Fund's policy, the Fund's overall credit position is monitored on a daily basis by the Trustee and is reviewed on a monthly basis by the Trustee's Board of Directors.